aartitandon/SURE-EH-Research-Project/App_Analytics_Report_Aug2020-2021.md

 # App Use by Language

-## Frequency of Each Language Accessed on the Application in 2020-2021
+## Each Language Accessed on the Application in 2020-2021

 <img src="App_Analytics_Report_Aug2020-2021_files/figure-markdown_strict/analyzing-language-frequency-1.png" style="display: block; margin: auto;" />
 <figcaption align="center">